aellerton/gilt-python/README.md

 # gilt-python

+NOTE: As of 2016-11-27 this package has been removed from PyPi and is unsupported.

 Use gilt-python to access the Gilt API to obtain sale and product data on live and upcoming sales on gilt.com.

 ## 30-Second Guide